Michelle Yeoh to be honoured with her own star on the Hollywood Walk of Fame

 In one fell swoop, she has effectively turned all preconceived notions of success for women of her age and race on their heads by bearing the respectable honour of being the very first Malaysian to ever nab a Golden Globe, a SAG Award, and yes, an Academy Award for Best Actress for her role as Evelyn Wang in the A24 absurdist action-comedy blockbuster, Everything Everywhere All At Once.
 And she isn’t intent on resting upon her laurels anytime soon.

-If anything, it looks as though success is set to take after the veteran actress well into 2023 as it has just been announced by The Hollywood Walk of Fame that Michelle Yeoh will be among those to receive a coveted Star along the famed path!
+If anything, it looks as though success is set to take after the veteran actress well into 2023 as it has just been announced by The Hollywood Walk of Fame that Michelle Yeoh will be honoured with a coveted Star along the famed path!

 One of Tinstletown’s most notable key attractions, The Hollywood Walk of Fame spans a total of 2.1 kilometres along 15 blocks leading down the namesake Hollywood Boulevard.
 To date, it features an incredible host of more than 2,700 stars made out of terrazzo and brass, each bearing prominent honourees from the film, television, and recording industries in honour of their contributions to their respective fields.